sharkeyck/KTBot/catkin_ws/src/inserter_detector/docs/research.md

 - Suggestion from craig: do continuous planning with adjustable targets
   - "trajectory replacement" is the term typically used here.
   - This would allow for perceived-independent action for each arm  while also preventing collisions among arms.

+### References

+- https://www.cs.colorado.edu/~mozer/Teaching/Computational%20Modeling%20Prelim/Otte.pdf Applications of machine learning to path planning.
+Use of ML to provide a better sensor than the depth camera is considered here as a "meta-sensor".
+Specifically section 3.3 ("learning the representation").